-Reps either want to sell or they don't.
-It doesn't matter much if they sit in a cubicle down the hall and make calls or work from home across the country.
+Reps either want to sell or they don’t.
+It doesn’t matter much if they sit in a cubicle down the hall and make calls or work from home across the country.
 They will sell or make excuses.
 Stay or quit.
-If they are making money, treated well, trained effectively, and see a good future they tend to stay.
-If not, they don't.
+If they are making money, treated well, trained effectively and see a good future they tend to stay.
+If not, they don’t.
 Sure a salary is nice.
 And benefits.
-But if they don't see a real upside, and do see a better job, they are gone.
+But if they don’t see a real upside, and do see a better job, they will be gone.

-Many of the best reps want the upside that comes with taking on some risk.
+The best reps want the upside that comes with taking on some risk.
 They actually prefer commission-only gigs.
 How do I know this?
 Because that was me as a rep and I have hired thousands of others.
 I know.

 Perhaps most important, they must believe.
 In you, your company, product, support team, your entire organization.
 And in me.

 As far as outsourcing goes, you ultimately rely on others for every job function, whether they are called employees, contractors, or vendors.
 You select the best and run with it.

 Do you want a nebulous concept like control, or lots of very real sales with very little risk?
 Look at the potential sales gain by having a larger better performing team.
 Consider what you could do with all that time and money by investing it in product and growing your business infrastructure.
 Be sure to go over this with your CFO.
 Build a spreadsheet and crunch some numbers.
 If it makes sense, call me.

 Q. How do I know if the reps are working hard?